-1. Place the motorcycle on a level surface and hold it in an upright position.
+Place the vehicle on a level surface and hold it in an upright position.

-Make sure that the motorcycle is positioned straight up when checking the oil level.
+Make sure that the vehicle is positioned straight up when checking the oil level.
 A slight tilt to the side can result in a false reading.